 q. – By the mid 1960s there are no more of the Coppes family that wants to run the factory and it is sold.

-r. – Coppes Inc. continues making kitchen cabinets until competition and poor management force the demise of the company.
+r. – Coppes Inc. continues making kitchen cabinets until competition and poor management force the company to file for bankruptcy in the 1990’s.

-t. – Coppes Trademark and some machinery sold to new management, which is still making kitchen cabinets in 2011.
+s. – Coppes Trademark and some machinery sold to new management, and production continues as Coppes Napanee.